shimondoodkin/node-inflow/README.md

     done

 /*
- it seems to me that the shared object in forEach and in while is use less. tell me what you think.
+ It seems to me that the shared object in Each() and in While() is useless. tell me what you think.
 */